TRUTH & RECONCILIATION THEMATIC RESIDENCY | 2018-2019

 For details about our sponsored, international, thematic residency program, please visit our website residency information page, our FAQ page, and our facilities page.
-Additional information about the Family Initiative can be found here.
+For information about the Family Residency Initiative, click below.

 SFAI’s distinctive, award-winning facility is a nearly 17,000 square foot complex designed by renowned Mexican architect Ricardo Legorreta, and includes:

 • contemporary art library / conference room

 • kitchen, dining room, and lounge

 • 12 fully-furnished, private living quarters with a bath, linens, desk, and exterior patio